Italian cuisine: Wine

 Italy is the world's largest producer of wine, as well as the country with the widest variety of indigenous grapevine varieties in the world.
-Only about a quarter of this wine is put into bottles for individual sale.
-Two-thirds is bulk wine used for blending in France and Germany.
-The wine distilled into spirits in Italy exceeds the production of wine in the entirety of the New World.
+In 1996 only about a quarter of this wine was put into bottles for individual sale.
+Two-thirds was bulk wine used for blending in France and Germany.
+The wine distilled into spirits in Italy exceeded the production of wine in the entirety of the New World.
 There are twenty separate wine regions.
 The Italian wine industry is among the most varied in the world due to hundreds of indigenous grape varieties grown throughout Italy.
-Some of the most iconic red wines include Barolo, Barbaresco, Brunello di Montalcino and Amarone.
+Some of the most iconic red wines include Barolo, Barbaresco, Brunello di Montalcino, and Amarone.